Description

 Risk and Exploitability

-The flaw is confined to the kernel and would likely require an attacker with local or elevated privileges to generate simultaneous transfer timeouts, a scenario that is usually limited to trusted users or code running on the host.
-The CVSS score of 7.0 indicates a medium‑high severity, the EPSS score is not available, and the vulnerability is not listed in CISA KEV.
-Remote exploitation is unlikely without such privileges, so the overall risk for systems that expose the mipi‑i3c‑hci interface to untrusted code is moderate.
+The flaw is confined to the kernel and would likely require an attacker with local or elevated privileges to orchestrate simultaneous DMA timeouts.
+The CVSS score of 7.8 indicates medium‑high severity, while an EPSS score of < 1 % points to a very low probability of exploitation.
+The vulnerability is not listed in CISA KEV.
+Remote exploitation is unlikely without such privileges, making the overall risk moderate for systems that expose the mipi‑i3c‑hci interface to untrusted code.

 Remediation